anatolyguz/installHES/HES/HES.Docker/README.md

 **MYSQL_ROOT_PASSWORD** - put here the password for 'root' account.

 # 7. Configure the Nginx
 Open the `/opt/HES/nginx/nginx.conf` file for editing.
-Replace all instances of <Name_Of_Domain> with your name.
+Replace all instances of <your_domain_name> with your name.

 # 8. Create a SSL Certificate
 Here we providing instruction on how to get a self-signed certificate for SSL encryption.
 It can be used for test or demo purposes.
 For the production server, you need to acquire a certificate from a certificate authority.
 For a self-signed certificate, the browser will alert you that the site has security issues.